 Honestly, it was tough.
-A lot of the other projects had multiple people behind them, partners or groups of people teaming up on a project.
+A lot of the other projects being pitched had multiple people behind them, partners or groups of people teaming up on a project.
 I did the entire thing by myself, and there were multiple occasions when I looked at everything I still had to do before the deadline and honestly didn’t think I’d make it.
 But I put my head down and got to work anyway.
 It was a bit like being back in university, working late nights, drinking lots of

 Those original two episodes I wrote over the summer?
 I didn’t use them.
 I didn’t even look at them.
 I just used the memory of them to form the baseline for the plot.
 I worked and reworked the plot over and over for weeks ahead of the deadline.
 When I was satisfied with the plot, I rewrote the first episode in a day, this time with the pitch budget and themes in mind.
 I edited and added the next day, but I’m not sure whether I uploaded the updated script or not, so fingers crossed I did.

 I was seriously worried about what I’d do for the art aspects required.
 I ended up digging up my old Wacom tablet and was relieved to find it still worked.
-I downloaded new digital art software because the one I used to use no longer worked on my laptop, taught it to myself, and then created the required art for the project: also in a day.
+I downloaded new digital art software because the one I used to use no longer worked on my laptop, taught it to myself, and then created the required art for the project: all in a day.

 When it came to the budget, I researched for weeks.
-The two film projects I’ve made previously had budgets in the hundreds, not the thousands, and I was still figuring out how I wanted to shoot the series and what I’d need to shoot it like that, and how much it would cost to get what I’d need.
+The two film projects I’ve made previously had budgets in the hundreds, not the tens-of-thousands, and I was still figuring out how I wanted to shoot the series and what I’d need to shoot it like that, and how much it would cost to get what I’d need.
 I had to research the costumes I wanted and what they might cost, how much I’d need for wall paint, set decor, props, etc. How much it might cost for filming permits, insurance, all the boring stuff.
 Plus, I had to make sure I could pay the cast and crew required for the project, and if there was anything left at the end of it all, see how much I’d be able to pay myself.